MarcusHoltz/marcusholtz.github.io/_posts/2023-08-14-script-for-unique-passwords-for-each-service.md

 ```

+## In memory, never on disk

+**Use a fifo (a named pipe), instead of writing to disk.**

+To do this, we'll be piping to stdin directly.

+The only gotcha is when the data is piped to fifo it needs to run in the background.
+We need this data to remain in memory for as long as the hashing takes -- before it can be encrypted.
+Then just remove the file and it's gone from memory, never on disk.

+## SHA then Argon2

+User values are hashed, so one-way-encryption, first using SHA3-384 and then using the Argon2 algorithm the second time.
+This is to ensure maximum bruteforce and dictionary attack protection.

+SHA3-384 was chosen due to Argon2's input size.

 ## Argon2 input size

-(128 minus 1) characters are supported in command line utility for Argon2.
-So this means we have to use something smaller than 512 bits.
+128 minus 1 characters are supported in command line utility for Argon2. *So this means we have to use something smaller than 512 bits.*

 - SHA3-384's hash is 384 bits long.